-REN21 has a begun its data collection process for the Renewables 2018 Global Status Report.
+REN21 has a begun its data collection process for the Renewables 2019 Global Status Report.
 Be a part of the team that produces the industry standard on the status of renewables!
-The 2018 report will include new chapters on enabling technologies and systems integration, and corporate renewable energy.
-You can join this process by completing a short Expression of Interest form.
-Data collection begins in October 2017.
+The 2019 report’s feature chapter will address renewable energy in cities.
+If you have not done so already, you can join this process by completing a short Expression of Interest form.
+Data collection begins in October 2018.
 See the EOI form for the complete timeline for data collection and peer review.
-And, just in case you wondered how GSR data was used outside of the report, REN21 is pleased to announce the start of a Massive On-line Course (MOOC), “Off-grid Renewable Energy Systems”.
-Developed by the Institute for Sustainable Energy, this course contains two modules about distributed renewable energy, which draws extensively on the distributed renewable energy content in the GSR2017.
-The course begins 30 October,2017.
-For more information, click here.

 The REN21 Community is growing and much is happening within the Secretariat and the Community.
 Our September version of the newsletter will guide you through the latest news that should not be missed.
 You can access the newsletter here.
 In the future you can receive it directly in your inbox by subscribing here.

 The Renewable Energy Policy Network for the 21st Century (REN21) is looking for one new team member to strengthen its research direction team.
 The position for a Renewable Energy Finance & Economics Analyst is now open for applications.
 The position is based at REN21 Secretariat in Paris, France, and would also focus on distributed renewables for energy access All suitable candidates are invited to submit their proposal by 21 October 2018, 23:00 (Paris time).
 Please find detailed descriptions for the position listed below.
 Project Manager and Finance & Economics Analyst | Details Spread the word!